liemwellys/reusable-filter-form-array/README.md

 This project is demo for reusable filter template component used to filter a table record that allows users to build dynamic filters with various input types.
 It leverages Angular's reactive forms and Form Arrays to create a flexible and adaptable solution.

-Developed using Angular and Angular Material version 14.
+Developed using Angular and Angular Material v14.

 ## Features